vishvAsa/rAmAnujIyam/kriyA/rAmAnujaH/sharaNAgati-gadyam/sarva-prastutiH/06_xamAyAchanA.md

 <details><summary>English</summary>

-13. Pray grant me forgiveness without reserve of All my sins without exception, sins of various kinds, committed, being committed or to be committed-endless and beginningless, i.e. commission of acts forbidden, omission of acts enjoined to be performed, all committed by mind, or tongue or body towards Thee or Thine Devotees - unforgivable (so many in number) whether connected with acts started or not so started.
+(13) Pray grant me forgiveness without reserve of All my sins without exception, sins of various kinds, committed, being committed or to be committed - endless and beginningless, i.e. commission of acts forbidden, omission of acts enjoined to be performed, all committed by mind, or tongue or body towards Thee or Thine Devotees - sins unforgivable (so many in number) whether connected with acts started or not so started.
 Forgive me, Oh, Lord, my (poor) knowledge or action, however, perverse.

 </details>